 ICOS’ impact is amplified by its role as the analytics and synthesis service provider for the wider scientific community.
 ICOS is the main European provider to the globally-used Observation Package (ObsPack), CarbonTracker and GLOBALVIEWplus products, which are integrally used in (inverse) modelling by the global climate modelling community.

 ICOS also provides physical services through the Thematic Centres and the Central Analytical Laboratories.
 These are widely used, and the Central Analytical Laboratories are gaining importance in the global reference sample network, being second to only the National Oceanic and Atmospheric Administration (NOAA), which has performed this role for decades.

 ICOS is a key European contributor to the greenhouse gas observations of the Integrated Global Greenhouse Gas Information System (IG3IS) of the World Meteorological Organization (WMO).
 We also provide data to the European Union's Earth observation programme, Copernicus.
 The data in the Copernicus service will be used, for example, by national weather services or private companies to improve air-pollution predictions and also to develop other data products using ICOS data, such as maps of fossil fuel emissions.

 Impact through project collaboration

-ICOS contributes to several projects, which in turn, can have a large impact on science, society and economy.
+ICOS contributes to several projects and initiatives, which in turn, can have a large impact on science, society and economy.